Eugeniia/learning-quests/README.md

 "Little by little, a little becomes a lot" (Tanzanian proverb)

-This repository contains data & scripts that I created and used over time to learn new technologies and tools from different online courses.
+This repository contains data & scripts that I created and used over time to learn new technologies and tools from different online courses and tutorials.

 Tech stack: Ansible, Kubernetes, IBM Qickit, OpenStack